-When you are first sitting down with a client after going through the Pre-Exercise Screening System, you should provide them with the terms and conditions governing the basis upon which you provide your services.
+When you are first sitting down with a client after going through the Pre-Exercise Screening Questions, you should provide them with the terms and conditions governing the basis upon which you provide your services.
 You should also provide a copy of your cancellation policy if not already included.

-You can draw up your own conditions, but it is always wise to have them checked by a lawyer to ensure that all-important legal points are covered.
+You can draw up your own conditions, but can also have them checked or drafted by a lawyer to ensure that all-important legal points are covered.

-By providing your clients with a copy of your personal training service agreement, going through it with them and getting them to understand the reasons why it is in place, you are setting yourself up for success and addressing the issues before they arise.
+By providing your clients with a copy of your personal training service agreement and cancellation policy, going through it with them, and getting them to understand the reasons why it is in place.
+You are also setting yourself up for success and addressing the issues before they arise.
 It demonstrates that you are a professional and the methods in which you operate.

-This is not to say people won’t still cancel but it will be easier to address any questions as to why you are charging them if they cancel or why you are ending your relationship with them.
+This is not to say people won’t still cancel or push the boundaries but it will be a lot easier to address any questions as to why you are charging them if they cancel or why you are ending your relationship with them.